YankaiGroup/yankaigroup.github.io/content/_index.md

       title:  Research
       text: |
          <p class="text-xl font-light mt-2">SOLID Lab focuses on the design and implementation of large-scale local and global optimization algorithms to solve problems that arise in diverse decision-making paradigms such as <em>machine learning</em>, <em>data analysis</em>, <em>stochastic optimization</em>,and <em>optimal control</em>.
 Our algorithms combine mathematical techniques and emerging high-performance computing hardware (e.g., multi-core CPUs, GPUs, and computing clusters) to achieve computational scalability.
 The goal is to make these developments accessible to academic and industrial users by implementing algorithms on easy-to-use and extensible software libraries.</p>
-         <p class="text-xl font-light mt-2"> Furthermore, We have applied the algorithms and tools to help collaborators address engineering and scientific questions that arise in diverse application
+         <p class="text-xl font-light mt-2"> We are currently using our tools to address engineering and scientific questions that arise in diverse application domains, including optimal decision trees, optimal clustering, deep-learning-based control, optimal power system planning, AI for bioprocess operation, and optimal design of zero energy buildings.</p>
-            domainsincluding conflict resolution in energy system design, robust control of crystallization systems, predictive control of wind turbines, power management in large networks, estimation of microbial growth models, and image classification for contaminant detection.</p>

       taxonomy: tags
       # Choose how many tags you would like to display (0 = all tags)